Employee Stories

 I believe there is no replacing hard work and perseverance, independent of our backgrounds, to progress in our careers.
 I also think it’s important to establish meaningful connections with those around us including our People Leaders, colleagues and teammates.
 Having open communication, reaching out for advice and feedback is very important and can help us identify opportunities and potential that sometimes we may not see for ourselves.

-Working in a diverse organization such as Standard Chartered means there are many different viewpoints/ ideas.
+Working in a diverse organisation such as Standard Chartered means there are many different viewpoints/ ideas.
 What are some of the positives from working in a diverse organization?
 What are some challenges and how do we overcome them?

 The obvious positive is access to a wealth of amazing people with so much to share.
 Growing up in Nicaragua I grew up amongst a homogenous group of people, so coming to Standard Chartered and being able to call people from different continents and countries my colleagues and friends has been an amazing experience.
 We are a small team in Houston of 15 represented by nearly 12 countries, and I always feel fortunate to learn so much from them and get to know a little bit more about who they are and what their personal and professional experiences have been.
 The challenge will always be that we must have the humility to recognize that we are different and that we should respect those differences.
 As long as we engage with respect and a sincere desire to understand each other, I believe that we will continue to grow as individuals and as one high performing team.